 When we are very young, we like riding on merry-go-rounds.
 They seem harmless.
 They’re almost kind of relaxing.
-And some level when you were a young child, I think imagination kicks in, and the writer truly believes that they are writing on a horse.
-Then there’s Senior family waiting for you on the outside.
+And some level when you were a young child, I think imagination kicks in, and the rider truly believes that they are riding on a horse.
+Then there’s your family waiting for you on the outside.
 Even though you zoom right by them, you know that you will see them again on the next turn.
 There’s a sense of familiarity in that.

-But somewhere along the way, as we get older, go rounds, get boring – for the opposite of the reasons that I mentioned above.
+But somewhere along the way, as we get older, merry-go-rounds get boring – for the opposite of the reasons that I mentioned above.
 Our imagination dies.
-The right lacks excitement.
-And when we’ve read in a merry-go-round once, we know we’re going to see an experience with every turn.
+The ride lacks excitement.
+After we’ve been on a merry-go-round once, we know exactly what we’re going to see and experience with every turn.

 Here’s a name that has not graced the key strokes of this blog in many days: XST.
 The ex- school teacher.